-Validation was performed for the classifications of the years 2001 and 2018 following the good practices recommendations proposed by Olofsson et al. (2014) for area and error estimation.
+Validation was performed for the classifications of the years 1986, 2001 and 2018 following the good practices recommendations proposed by Olofsson et al. (2014) for area and error estimation.
 A total of 2,330 samples were defined as necessary for the analysis.
 The number of samples for each class was proportional to the area of each class obtained from Collection 1 for the year 2010.
-Independent samples were raffled and class classified by visual interpretation of Landsat images, Very High Resolution images from Google Earth and time series of vegetation indices.
+Independent samples were raffled and class classified by visual interpretation of Landsat images, very high resolution images from Google Earth and time series of vegetation indices.
 Two interpreters evaluated each of the sample points generated from the stratified random design.
 In those sample points where discordance in class classification was detected among interpreters, a third interpreter defined the final class assignment.
 More details of the validation methodology are described in Baeza et al. (2022).
+When a final class could not be defined by the three interpreters (e.g. three different class assignments), a final class was agreed by a team of interpreters.

-Validation results showed an overall accuracy of 79 % for 2001 and 80% for 2018.
-Tables 3 and 4 show the contingency matrices performed to evaluate the outcome of the classifications of collection 2 for the years 2001 and 2018 from the independent data set explained above.
-Each table also shows the errors of omission and commission of each category.
-The most important errors were associated with the classification of forest plantations as other categories, mainly native forests, especially in 2021, and the classification of "Swampy area and flooded grassland" class as grasslands.
+Validation results showed an overall accuracy of 75% for 1986, 79 % for 2001 and 80% for 2018.
+In all three cases, most of the associated errors were location mismatches rather than quantity mismatches (see Pontius and Milloes, 2011), allowing for more precise area estimates (global accuracy + location mismatch): 91%, 93% and 90% for the years 1986, 2001 and 2018, respectively.
+Tables 3, 4 and 5 show the contingency matrices performed to evaluate the outcome of the classifications of collection 3 for the years 1986, 2001 and 2018 from the independent data set explained above.
+Figure 5 shows the user and producers accuracies (the opposite of commission and omission errors, respectively) of each category.
+The lowest accuracies (in percentage) occurred in the forestation class in 1986, mainly due to confusion with natural woody cover.
+This was associated with the low proportion of forest plantations in that year and the difficulty of discriminating between these coverages without higher resolution images.
+Another important confusion was associated with the mixing of wetlands with grasslands, associated with the change in flooding levels of floodable grasslands.
 The largest number of points incorrectly classified (by inclusion or omission) was due to confusion between grassland and the agriculture/pasture class.
-The high physiognomic similarity and the intra class heterogeneity of the spectral response of both natural grasslands (different communities, landscape positions, location in the study area) and sown pastures (different species, sowing dates, pasture age, etc.) generate an overlapping of the spectral signatures of these coverages, which explains the confusion in some of the evaluated points.
+The high physiognomic similarity and the intra class heterogeneity of the spectral response of both natural grasslands (different communities, landscape positions, location in the study area) and sown pastures (different species, sowing dates, pasture age, etc.) generate an overlapping of the spectral signatures of both coverages, which explains the confusion in some of the evaluated points.